 Located inside Camden Lock Market, along the walkway which goes down behind Shaka Zulu, Tomatello serves up fresh salads, huge pizza slices and homemade pasta made to order.

 Having won two free pasta dishes via a competition East London Girl was running on Instagram, the guy behind the counter was soon frying up and tossing together the fresh ingredients.
-Attention to detail seemed to be key, as we even got to taste the sauce and request more salt or pepper, as well as being offered the option of having cheese and herbs stirred in whilst cooking – which of course is a no brainer!
+Attention to detail seemed to be key.
+We even got to taste the sauce and request more salt or pepper.
+And we were also offered the option of having cheese and herbs stirred in whilst cooking.
+Which of course is a no brainer!
 It felt like each dish was personalised!

 The Alfredo, a creamy chicken and mushroom pasta, mixed with cheese, was a mind blower.
 Pulling the fork out to produce a mouthful, the pasta brought with it a trail of melted cheese, as it clung to the rest of the dish.
 With tender pieces of lightly seasoned chicken and sliced mushroom in almost every mouthful too, it was packed with flavour and textures.